ramensoftware/windows-11-notification-center-styling-guide/Themes/Matter/Readme.md

 ## Windows Settings

 - Dark Mode
+- If you want same results you have to install 2 fonts, Tektur and Montserrat.
+You can find them on Google Fonts.
 ## Theme selection

 The theme is integrated into the mod, and can be simply selected from the mod's